Jason K. Levine, Executive Director

 Jason is the Executive Director of the Center for Auto Safety and is a consumer protection advocate and attorney.

-Mr. Levine is frequently called on to provide a voice for consumers on the topic of auto safety.
-He has appeared on Good Morning America, The Today Show, CNN, CBS Evening News, CNBC, as well as being quoted in national publications such as The New York Times, The Wall Street Journal, and The Los Angeles Times.
-He has published opinion pieces in The Washington Post, The Detroit News, USA Today, and The Hill newspapers.
+In this role Mr. Levine is regularly called on to promote vehicle safety on behalf of consumers.
+He frequently appears on national and local media outlets, including Good Morning America, The Today Show, CBS Evening News, CNN, CNBC, NPR, The New York Times, The Wall Street Journal, The Detroit Free Press, and The Los Angeles Times.
+He has testified before the U.S. Congress and in state legislatures.
+He has published opinion pieces in The Washington Post, USA Today, The Detroit News, The Hill, Axios, The Baltimore Sun, and The Orlando Sentinel.

-Prior to joining the Center for Auto Safety, Jason served as the Director of the Office of Congressional, Legislative, and Intergovernmental Affairs at the U.S. Office of Personnel Management (OPM).
-Previously, he served in a variety of management and policy roles at the U.S. Consumer Product Safety Commission (CPSC), including Chief of Staff, Director of the Office of Legislative and Intergovernmental Affairs, and Chief Counsel to the Vice Chairman.
+Prior to joining the Center for Auto Safety, Jason served in leadership positions at four federal agencies across two Presidential administrations.
+His last role was as the Director of the Office of Congressional, Legislative, and Intergovernmental Affairs at the U.S. Office of Personnel Management (OPM).
+Previously, he served in a variety of management and policy roles at the U.S. Consumer Product Safety Commission (CPSC), including Chief of Staff and Chief Counsel to the Vice Chairman.
 He also served in an advisory capacity to the Assistant Secretary for Aging at the U.S. Department of Health and Human Services (HHS).
 Mr. Levine began his work in government as Chief Counsel to one of the Commissioners of the Federal Election Commission (FEC).
 Before joining public service, he worked as an attorney in private practice in Washington, DC.

 Jason has long been involved in his community, both close to home and nationally.
 Currently, Jason serves as a board member of Advocates for Highway and Auto Safety as well as the Canadian Automobile Protection Association.
 On the local level, he served seven years on the Board of Directors for the Washington, DC Chapter of the Crohn’s and Colitis Foundation, fulfilled a term each as Chairman and Vice Chairman of the Montgomery County, Maryland Advisory Committee on Consumer Protection; and as a Commissioner of the Montgomery County, Maryland Commission on Health.